mailgun/documentation/source/api-unsubscribes.rst

 emails without any programming on your end.
 You can enable this in your Control Panel under your domain settings.

-Mailgun can :ref:`notify your application <manual-webhooks>` every time a user unsubscribes.
+Mailgun can :ref:`notify your application <um-tracking-unsubscribes>` every time a user unsubscribes.

 This API allows you to programmatically download the list of recipients who have